planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 Diseases or radiation subtract <span class="smallcaps">Poise</span> from the Roll instead of <span class="smallcaps">Frame.</span> Roll for these during the next Montage.
-It is rare for a victim to know exactly how they were exposed, so treat it as a fun, gross mystery.
+It is rare for a victim to know exactly when and how they were exposed.
+Treat it as a gross mystery.

 {: .text-center }
 **AFFLICTIONS**